davidobrien1985/AzureServiceBusManagement/docs/Send-SbTestMessage.md

 ```

 ### -BatchSize
-How many messages should we receive / delete?
+How many messages should we send?
 Understand this as a batch size.

 ```yaml